 A convection space heater is an oil-filled heater that transfers the heat that radiates from the external surface area, making these heaters perfect for large spaces.
 They’re low maintenance and easy to clean.
 They also never need to be refilled.
 A convection heater is great for bedrooms because they’re quiet; however, because the surfaces of these heaters get hot, they’re not recommended for rooms with pets or children.

 Micathermic panel heaters, or combination heaters, are silent and don’t put off light, similar to the convection heaters.
 They produce 80% convection heat and 20% radiant heat and use the airflow of the room to circulate the heat.
 This makes it a great heater for those with health issues like allergies and asthma.
 These space heaters are lightweight and even wall mountable.
 However, like the convection heaters, they do get hot and aren’t recommended for use around children or pets.

 What Should I Look for in a Space Heater for Baby Rooms?

+So what to look for in a space heater?
 This is a question that comes across many parents’ minds when searching for a heater for child and baby rooms or nurseries.
 We want to keep our babies and small children safe and sound while keeping them warm and comfy at the same time.
 So, I’ve come up with a list of criteria for you to consider when making your space heater purchase.
 These criteria are across the board, regardless if you buy your heater at a local department store or from your favorite online website.

 Criteria #1: Consider the type of heater.